Chapter 21. Anthology Release

 Content

-Publish and Evaluate Your Anthology Release: This page is designed for editors, encoders, and anthology leads who wish to learn more about the actual publication and evaluation of an anthology release.
+Publish and Evaluate Your Anthology Release Learn about the publication and evaluation of an anthology release

 Release Process and Timelines